UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/6b_practical_PX4_Aerostack2_ROS2.md

 ```

 ## Step3: Setup and bench test the real drone (qav250) in Here east flight arena
 Now we are ready to deploy our software stack onto a real drone and conduct a real flight.
 You will need to book a slot to UCL Here east flight area for the drone flight.
 Please use the following link to book.
+(Will add in soon)

 1.Get safety induction

-2.Familiarize infrastructure in UCL Here east Flight arena
+2.Familiarize yourself with infrastructure of UCL Here east Flight arena

-3.Familiarize the drone
+3.Familiarize yourself with the drone

 4.Bench testing

-## Step4: Conduct your mission on the real drone
+## Step4: Conduct your mission on qav250
 Before running your mission file, we need to ensure the drone's safety through manual flight and simple autonomously flight.

 1.Manual fly in position mode

 2.Autonomous fly with simple mission (just take off and land)

 3.Autonomous fly with your mission file